ivanzakharov/docs/naming-conventions/ui-artifacts/labels.md

 A new label must be created for each new semantic use per each model.

-A label should have an uppercase first letter and all the other internal words should begins with uowercase.
+A label should have an uppercase first letter and all the other internal words should begins with lowercase.
 Labels should not end with a period unless they end with three periods, for example: "New…", "Add…".

 You should not use text constants (for example "%1 - %2") to format labels.